-Limited host-based transmission only applies to NT200A01-2×100 running on the capture image and to NT40E3-4-PTP running on the capture image.
+Limited host-based transmission only applies to NT40E3-4-PTP running on the capture image.
 This host-based transmission is very CPU-intensive and has a very limited TX rate.

 Buffer system

 The buffer system supports the use of up to 128 RX buffers per SmartNIC in host memory with dynamic host buffer segment size and up to 64 RX buffers with static host buffer segment size.